jeyabalajis/aws-certified-sa-pro-notes/docs/migration/migration.md

 - If you are restoring an AWS Storage Gateway volume snapshot, you can choose to restore the snapshot as an AWS Storage Gateway volume or as an Amazon EBS volume.
 - AWS Backup integrates with both services, and any AWS Storage Gateway snapshot can be restored to either an AWS Storage Gateway volume or an Amazon EBS volume.

+> You can run AWS Storage Gateway either _on-premises as a VM appliance_, _as a hardware appliance_, or _in AWS as an Amazon Elastic Compute Cloud (Amazon EC2) instance_.

 ### Storage Gateway vs Data Sync

 - Use AWS DataSync to migrate existing data to Amazon S3